PySceneDetect Command-Line Usage

 detect-threshold mode if you want to detect scene boundaries using fades/cuts in/out to black.
 If the video uses a lot of fast cuts between content, and has no well-defined scene boundaries, you should use the

-detect-content mode.
+detect-content modes.
 Once you know what detection mode to use, you can try the parameters recommended below, or generate a statistics file (using the

 --stats flag) in order to determine the correct paramters - specifically, the proper threshold value.